GMOD/Apollo/docs/TestScript.md

 16.1) Right-click on a HTML Annotation and "Create Annotation" and confirm that the same SNV has been added graphically.

+16.1.2) Confirm that you can drag up an HTML Variant Annotation.
+16.1.3) Confirm that you can create a Canvas Variant Annotation by right-clicking on it and click on Annotation.

-16.2) Option-click (or right-click and "Edit Information) on the created annotation and confirm that data is identical to what it has been added from.
+16.2) On any of the annotations, option-click (or right-click and "Edit Information) on the created annotation and confirm that data is identical to what it has been added from.

 16.2.1)  Make changes to the name and description fields.
 16.2.2)  Added two Allele INFO.
 Remove one Allele INFO.